A plug-and-play approach with fast uncertainty quantification for weak lensing mass mapping: Uncertainty quantification

-Observe that averaging over pixels, we deduce that the expected proportion of pixels whose mass estimates fall outside the corresponding predicted error interval also verifies the bounds in \eqref{eq:miscoveragerate_cqr}.
+By averaging over pixels, we deduce that the expected proportion of pixels whose mass estimates fall outside the corresponding predicted error interval also verifies the bounds in \eqref{eq:miscoveragerate_cqr}.

 The bound in \eqref{eq:miscoveragerate_cqr} presents a major difference compared to \eqref{eq:miscoveragerate}.
 Whereas the latter is conditional given $\tilde\shearmap$, the former is marginalized over all possible outcomes of $\tilde\shearmapRand$.
-Consequently, some inputs may lead to errors more likely than others.
+Consequently, some inputs may more likely lead to errors than others.
 Conformal prediction with conditional guarantees is a very challenging problem and has only been solved in specific cases \citep{GibbsConformalPrediction2025}.
 We leave this for future work.
 In addition, the coverage guarantee provided in \eqref{eq:miscoveragerate_cqr} is also marginalized over the distribution of all calibration sets.
 Therefore, accidentally picking an out-of-distribution calibration set may lead to a higher error rate than expected.
 This effect can be mitigated by increasing the size of the calibration set.

-Note that the calibration procedure is not independent of the covariance matrix $\covmatrNoise$, unlike the training phase.
-However, we point out that the former is several orders of magnitude cheaper than the latter, computationally speaking, as detailed in Sect.~\ref{subsec:results_times}.
+The calibration procedure is not independent of the covariance matrix $\covmatrNoise$, unlike the training phase.
+However, we point out that the former is cheaper by several orders of magnitude than the latter, computationally speaking, as detailed in Sect.~\ref{subsec:results_times}.